CH2-PS020-FitSync/CH2-PS020-CC/README.md

 4. Upload this [file](assets/fitsync-logo.png) on the first bucket.
 Make the file accessible to the public by adding `allUsers` as a `Reader` on the access.
 5. Make the second bucket accessible to the public by adding `allUsers` as a new principal with the `Storage Object Viewer` role.

-### F. Deploy & Run The Project
+### F. Deploy & Run the Project

-#### F.1 Prepare The Environment Variables
+#### F.1 Prepare the Environment Variables

 **Local Machine**

 > [!IMPORTANT]
-> Before you follow the next steps, you need to clone this repository first.
+> Before configuring on the local machine, you need to clone this repository first.
 Run the command below on your local machine to clone this project repository.

 ```sh
 git clone https://github.com/CH2-PS020-FitSync/CH2-PS020-CC.git